MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cdaotabledef-class.md

 ### <a name="parameters"></a>Parametreler
  *lpszName*
- Bir tablo adı belirten bir dize için bir işaretçi.
+ Tablo adı belirten bir dize işaretçisi.

 ### <a name="remarks"></a>Açıklamalar